Buy the book

 And Media General’s Dan Bradley says it’s a great tool for newsroom managers.
 “This book should become a standard in many newsrooms around the country as seasoned, single platform journalists are challenged to break out of their comfort zones and tell their stories using more than just one form of delivery.”

-The text is packaged with a code for a unique online workbook that includes video examples and exercises.
-Check out the video preface and sample material inside the book.
+The text is packaged with a unique online workbook that includes video examples and exercises.
+Here’s a quick video preview:

 CORRECTIONS: